Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Discussion

 We list the stellar masses for all targets with detected hosts in Table \ref{table:mstar}, along with the black hole and stellar masses reported by \citet{Zhang_2025}.
-We then compare our stellar‐mass measurements with those reported in \citet{Zhang_2025}, with four examples shown in Fig.~\ref{fig:mass_compare_with_junyu}.
-The complete set of SED fitting results and comparisons with \citet{Zhang_2025} is available on \href{https://github.com/plusante/Decomposition-result/blob/main/SED_fitting_all_targets.pdf}{GitHub}.
+In Figure~\ref{fig:mass_compare_with_junyu}, we compare our stellar‐mass measurements with those reported in \citet{Zhang_2025}.

 For targets in which an AGN component is identified in SED fitting of \cite{Zhang_2025}, the SED of the host galaxy derived from our image decomposition closely resembles the stellar component SED in their results.
 Consequently, we find consistent stellar mass estimates, with differences typically $\lesssim 0.5$~dex.

-In contrast, for targets without evidence for an AGN component in their photometry-based SED fitting, the inferred host-galaxy SED from our analysis differs significantly from theirs, leading to substantially different stellar mass estimates.
+In contrast, for sources without evidence for an AGN component in their photometry-based SED fitting, the inferred host-galaxy SED from our analysis differs significantly from theirs, leading to substantially different stellar mass estimates.
 In these cases, our stellar masses are $\sim 0.9$--$1.8$~dex lower than those reported in \cite{Zhang_2025}.

 These discrepancies arise from differences in how flux is attributed between the stellar and AGN components.
-SED fitting based solely on photometry may be unable to robustly separate multiple components.
-In cases where the SED fit correctly identifies a non-negligible AGN component, the inferred stellar masses are broadly consistent with those obtained when the host and AGN are separated via image decomposition.
-However, when the AGN contribution is not recognized (or is weak enough to be absorbed by other SED degrees of freedom), a substantial fraction of the flux can be incorrectly assigned to the stellar component,leading to an overestimation of the stellar mass by $\sim$1--2~dex.
-Another reason that SED fitting from \citet{Zhang_2025} gives a higher stellar mass estimate is it relies on HST + NIRCam data alone for fitting while longer wavelength data is not available.
-Including MIRI and ALMA data can lead to a $\sim$ 0.6 dex decrease in stellar mass estimation compared to fits based only on HST + NIRCam data even assuming pure stellar origin\citep{Christina2024, Wang_2025}.
+SED fitting based solely on spatially-integrated photometry may be unable to robustly separate multiple components.
+In the cases where the SED fit correctly identifies a non-negligible AGN component, the inferred stellar masses are broadly consistent with those obtained when the host and AGN are separated via image decomposition.
+However, when the AGN contribution is not recognized (or is weak enough to be absorbed by other SED-fitting degrees of freedom), a substantial fraction of the flux can be incorrectly assigned to the stellar component, leading to an overestimation of the stellar mass by $\sim$1--2~dex.